Bank of England boss must go if he doesn’t change course, says senior Tory

 “That puts us on the brink of a financial crisis in terms of the amount of wealth that we have in this country invested in property.
 We absolutely have to act.”

-Sir Jake added: “I don’t think the approach frankly of Andrew Bailey at the bank, or the government, wait and see approach is one that is serving my constituents.”
+Sir Jake added: “I don’t think the approach frankly of Andrew Bailey at the bank, or the government, wait-and-see approach, is one that is serving my constituents.”

 While the Lib Dems have called for a £3bn mortgage protection fund, one senior Tory MP told The Independent the government could offer “generous” loans to cover mortgage interest payments for Universal Credit recipients.

-Former PM Liz Truss is said to have revived her reputation somewhat among some MPs amid the gloom which has followed this week’s bleak inflation figures and dramatic rate rise.
+Former prime minister Liz Truss is said to have revived her reputation somewhat among some MPs amid the gloom which has followed this week’s bleak inflation figures and dramatic rate rise.
 She told guests at a summer drinks event last week: “I think I am the only Conservative left in Britain.”

 Some senior Tory figures are “revising” their views on Ms Truss, according to the Sunday Times.
-A Truss ally the newspaper: “The car was on its way to driving off the cliff and she tried to do a handbrake turn.”
+A Truss ally told the newspaper: “The car was on its way to driving off the cliff and she tried to do a handbrake turn.”

 But Truss ally Mr Berry, chairman under her brief premiership, admitted that the implementation of Trussonomics “left a lot to be desired”.
 He said: “I believe in growth, growth, growth – that’s what Liz Truss went for … it’s a shame, frankly, we made such a mess of implementing the policies.”